Teriyaki Asian noodles with tofu and stir-fried vegetables tastes just as great as what you might get for take-out. Maybe better!

 - 1 1/2 tablespoons high-heat oil, like safflower

-- 1/4 cup bottled teriyaki marinade, plus more, to taste (or DIY, following recipe box)
+- 1/4 cup bottled teriyaki marinade, plus more, to taste (or DIY, above recipe box)

 - 2 teaspoons grated fresh or jarred ginger